How to write a winning UK CV with templates

 The Chronological Format

-This is the most common format for resumes and the one most recruiters and hiring managers expect to see.
-For professionals who have seen steady career growth or have more experience in their field, this is the best format as it highlights your employment history.
+For professionals who have seen steady career growth or have more experience in their field, this is the best UK CV format with regard to employment as it highlights your employment history.

 The Best Template for Chronological Format